You are here

 Preserving accessibility

-• Maintain data at the physical level;
+• Maintaining access to reliable data at bit-stream level;

-Models
+Models and standards

 The Library believes its digital preservation objectives will be best achieved by developing or adopting practices and infrastructure that comply with a coherent framework for reliable and manageable digital archives.